 Mutual Life Africa operates an internal credit scoring system linked to each policyholder’s payment history and policy conduct.
 This score is used to determine eligibility for credit-linked products, lending facilities, and financial services available through the Mutual Life Africa Group.

-15.2 Credit, Debt & Right of First Claim Any credit facility, loan, points-based credit, policy-linked credit, or financial accommodation extended to a policyholder or insured person by any of the following affiliated entities:
+Any credit facility, loan, points-based credit, policy-linked credit, or financial accommodation extended to a policyholder or insured person by any of our affiliated entities:

 — shall remain in full force and effect notwithstanding the cancellation, lapsing, or suspension of any associated policy.
 Cancellation or lapsing of a policy does not extinguish, reduce, or waive any outstanding credit or debt owed to the above-named entities.